 Blazing a path to broaden the appeal of electric vehicles (EVs), the DOE’s Office of Energy Efficiency and Renewable Energy has awarded $5 million in funding for a four-year project focused on smart charging programs for electric vehicle charging.
 Exelon Corporation leads the project along with Argonne and other partners.
 Scientists will test a set of smart charging programs, devices and approaches, quantifying the potential benefits to EV owners and Maryland grid operators.

-“Our projects focus on transportation electrification and electric vehicle charging in a broad, multidisciplinary way,” said Yan (Joann) Zhou, principal analyst and group leader of Vehicle and Energy Technology & Mobility Analysis in Argonne’s Energy Systems division.
+“Our projects focus on transportation electrification and electric vehicle charging in a broad, multidisciplinary way,” said Yan (Joann) Zhou, principal analyst and group leader of Vehicle and Energy Technology & Mobility Analysis in Argonne’s Energy Systems and Infrastructure Analysis division.
 Researchers will use an Argonne-Exelon copyrighted software tool, Agent-based Transportation Analysis Model (ATEAM), to examine potential smart charger locations and study how smart charging management can aid both EV adoption and charging deployment.